Letters to Harold Edward 'Pompey' Elliott from various family members, September 1913 - September 1930 - Part 6

 Now I hope this rain will save the

-had had to be sown 2 or 3 times (I mean
+have had to be sown 2 or 3 times (I mean

-the farmers).
-The vegs in my garden
+the farmers').
+The vegs; in my garden

-went on growing fairly and didn't
+went on growing gaily and didn't

 seem to want any moisture, except